TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 >     * eth0: Subnet#3
 >     * eth1: Subnet#2 (member)
 >
 > In this case, the IP address of instance eth1 is registered as a member.
-Healthcheck packets sent by the load balancer are received by instance eth1.The response packets must be sent to the VIP of the load balancer, but, since subnet#1 is not a directly connected network, the egress interface is determined by the routing table.
-To enable communication without setting up the source/destination verification feature on the network interface, you must set up routing to allow the traffic destined for the load balancer's VIP to be sent through eth1.
+Healthcheck packets sent by the load balancer are received by instance eth1.
+The response packets must be sent to the VIP of the load balancer, but since subnet#1 is not a directly connected network, the egress interface is determined by the routing table.
+To enable communication without setting up the source/destination verification feature on the network interface, you must set up routing to allow traffic destined for the load balancer's VIP to be sent through eth1.

 > [Caution]
 > Member subnets can be set up on clusters that have been upgraded to v1.24.3 or later after November 28, 2023, or are newly created.

 <a id="advanced-lb-configuration-set-the-listener-connection-limit"></a>

 #### Set the listener connection limit
 You can set the connection limit for a listener.